-Shoreline Metro provided fixed route bus and paratransit services to nearly 421,000 passengers in the Shoreline Metro service area in 2021.
+Shoreline Metro provided over 512,000 fixed route and para-transit trips in the Shoreline Metro service area in 2022.
 Shoreline Metro's inventory of revenue vehicles and capital assets include the following:

 - 22 fixed route buses

 - 10 paratransit vehicles

 - 5 support vehicles

 - Various pieces of equipment

 - One (1) facility that houses administration, maintenance, and storage (bus garage); and

 - One (1) facility that serves as the transfer station.